 An Industry First

 Betterment is the only investment platform to offer this kind of real-time tax information—and it joins a suite of tools which already helps investors minimize their taxes, including Tax-Coordinated Portfolio™, Tax Loss Harvesting+, TaxMin, and more.
 Tax Impact Preview is available to all Betterment customers at no additional cost.

 How It Works

 When you initiate a sale of securities (a withdrawal or allocation change), our algorithms first determine which ETFs to sell (rebalancing you in the process, by first selling the overweight components of your portfolio).
 Within each ETF, our lot selection algorithm, which we call TaxMin, will select the most tax-efficient lots, selling losses first, and short-term gains last.

 With Tax Impact Preview, you will now see an “Estimate tax impact” button when you initiate an allocation change or withdrawal, which will give you detailed estimates of expected gains and/or losses, breaking them down by short and long-term.
-Using this timely information, you can better decide if the tax result makes sense for you.
-If your transaction results in a net gain, we estimate the maximum tax you might owe.

 The precise tax owed depends on many circumstances specific to you: not just your tax bracket, but also the presence of past and future capital gains or losses for the year across all of your investment accounts.
 We use the highest applicable rates, to give you an upper-bound estimate.

 You might ask—why are the gains and losses about to be realized not exact, even if the resulting tax is only an estimate?
 The gains and losses depend on the exact price that the various ETFs will sell at.
 If the estimate is done after market close, the prices are sure to move a bit by the time the market opens.
 Even during the day, a few minutes will pass between the preview and the trades, and prices will shift some, so the estimates will no longer be 100% accurate.